tifa2UP/sjsumsa.org/README.md

   ~~The API keys for firebase are masked.
 If you'd like to access firebase for debugging or deployment purposes shoot us an email at dev@sjsumsa.org~~

-  The API keys are no longer masked, firebase is now programmed to check the URL of the website the request is sent it from and it needs to match `sjsumsa.org`
+  The API keys are no longer masked, firebase is now programmed to check the URL of the website the request it is sent it from, it needs to match `sjsumsa.org`.
+There's no longer a security vulnerability

   ###React Tutorial